gherking/gpc-remove-duplicates/README.md

 });
 ```

-The RemoveDuplicates precompiler is responsible to have only reasonable amount of tags and/or rows in each feature file.
+The RemoveDuplicates precompiler is responsible for having only a reasonable amount of tags and/or rows in each feature file.

-It can proceed the following actions:
+It can proceed with the following actions:
 1. Removes tags from Rule/Scenario/ScenarioOutline/Examples which exists on parent (Feature/Rule/ScenarioOutline) too.
 1. Removes duplicate tags from Feature/Rule/Scenario/ScearioOutline/Examples.
 1. Removes duplicate rows from Examples and step DataTables.